How Does a Home Warranty Work? Claims Process & What to Expect

 Service Fee Selection

 When purchasing your plan, you'll choose a service call fee (also called a trade call fee) that you'll pay each time you file a claim.
-Service fees in 2026 typically range from $65 to $150 per visit, with most falling between $75 and $125.
+Service fees in 2026 typically range from $75 to $150 per visit, with the national average around $108 per service call.
+Some budget providers may offer fees as low as $65, while premium options can reach $175.

 Lower service fees mean higher monthly or annual premiums, while higher service fees reduce your premium costs.
+Most companies let you choose between $75, $100, $125, or $150 fee tiers.
 Consider how frequently you might need repairs when selecting your service fee amount.
-If you have older appliances or systems, a lower service fee might save you money over time despite higher premiums.

 Pincher's Pro Tip

-Choose a service fee strategically—if your home has newer systems, opt for a higher service fee ($125) to lower your premium.
+Choose a service fee strategically.
+If your home has newer systems, opt for a higher service fee ($125 to $150) to lower your premium.
 Homes with older appliances benefit from lower service fees ($75) since you'll likely file more claims.

 Compare Home Warranty Options in Ohio